rkirkbride13/Ecoliday/README.md

 - Worked on both the front-end and back-end
 - Paired with each member of the team
 - Made commits
-- Can explain why any part of the application exits and how it works
+- Can explain why any part of the application exists and how it works
 - Felt like they made a good contribution to the overall success of the project
 - Learned a lot and had fun!